RosalindHook/assignment3_SQL/README.md

   5. Adding a column to track the number of books borrowed by each wizard to the 'wizards' table;
   6. Updating the 'books_borrowed' column to count the number of books borrowed by each wizard;
   7. Creating a new table 'overdue_books' with a 'fine_amount' column;
-  8. Populating the 'overdue_books' table with information about all overdue books;
+  8. Using stored procedure to populate 'overdue_books' table with information about all overdue books;
   9. Adding a new table 'book_value'; and
   10. Populating 'book_value' table with replacement costs linked to the 'books' table via book_id (FK).